denodrivers/postgres/docs/README.md

 );
 ```

-Additionally you can specify the host using the `host` URL parameter
+Additionally, you can specify the host using the `host` URL parameter

 ```ts
 const client = new Client(